codepath/android_guides/Android-Unit-and-Integration-testing.md

 #### Robolectric Example

 Let's take a look at testing "SimpleApp" with Robolectric.
 Keep in mind that Robolectric is unique in that the tests **do not require an emulator** to be running.

-Now, we need to [setup our project for Robolectric tests](https://github.com/thecodepath/android_guides/wiki/Robolectric-Installation-for-Unit-Testing) using our [step-by-step installation guide](https://github.com/thecodepath/android_guides/wiki/Robolectric-Installation-for-Unit-Testing).
+First, we need to setup our project for Robolectric tests using our [step-by-step Robolectric installation guide](https://github.com/thecodepath/android_guides/wiki/Robolectric-Installation-for-Unit-Testing).

-We can now create a unit test for our Activity by creating a new class in the "test" folder of our SimpleAppElectricTest called "FirstActivityTest".
+With the Robolectric test project setup, we can now create a unit test for our Activity by creating a new class in the "test" folder of our SimpleAppElectricTest called "FirstActivityTest".
 The rough skeleton of an activity test with Robolectric is:

 ```java
 import static org.junit.Assert.fail;